Auto rickshaw: Mexico

 Some auto rickshaws have been and are still used in Mexico, Such as in Rickshaws in Mexico City.

 South America

 Peru

 In Peru, a version of this vehicle is called a motocar or mototaxi.

 Bolivia

 Auto Rickshaws are seen in Bolivia.

 Brazil

 Uber allows auto rickshaws to be used by drivers.

 Colombia

-Tuk tuks or moto-taxis are used in some towns and cities in Colombia such as Jardín in Antioquia.
+Tuk tuks or moto-taxis are used in some towns and cities in Colombia such as Jardín, Guatapé, or San Rafael in Antioquia.

 Australia and Oceania

 Australia

 Ikea did a trial run using Electric Auto Rickshaws in Sydney, Australia to deliver packages to customers from May to August 2023.

 A company called Just Tuk'n Around using both pedal powered rickshaws and electric auto rickshaws carries tourists around in Airlie Beach.

 New Zealand

 Mount Cook Alpine Salmon uses Auto rickshaws on its farms to move equipment and people around.

 A company using auto rickshaws called Tuk Tuk Taxi operates in Wānaka in the South Island.

 A company using auto rickshaws called Tuk Tuk NZ used to operate in Wellington.

 A company using auto rickshaws called Kiwi Tuk Tuk used to operate in Auckland.